 What Is Proprioception?

-Proprioception is your body’s unconscious ability to sense where its constituent parts are in their environment, explains Openfit fitness expert Cody Braun.
+Proprioception is your body’s unconscious ability to sense where it is within its environment, explains Openfit fitness expert Cody Braun.

 Need an example?
 Close your eyes.
 Now touch your nose with your index finger.
 Wasn’t hard, was it?
 That’s because of proprioception.

-Every second of every day, specialized receptors (called mechanoceptors) throughout your body send information to your brain about how your body’s muscles and tendons are lengthening, shortening, and working — proprioception!
-From there, the brain tells the muscles within milliseconds how to respond.
-Then your arms, legs, and whatever other body parts your brain happens to be talking to at that moment do as told.
+Every second of every day, receptors (called mechanoceptors) throughout your body send information to your brain about how your muscles and tendons are lengthening, shortening, and working — proprioception!

 When it comes to exercise, two major proprioceptive receptors are the muscle spindles and Golgi tendon organs (GTOs).
 Both are part of the musculoskeletal system.

-Muscle spindles are specialized fibers within every skeletal muscle that detect when and how fast that muscle is lengthening, Braun says.
+Muscle spindles are specialized fibers within the belly of skeletal muscle that detect when and how fast that muscle is lengthening, Braun says.
 For example, when your doctor hits your patellar tendon (just below your knee cap) with a rubber mallet, it causes a tiny, but lightning-fast, stretch in the quadriceps muscle.

 Golgi tendon organs